ArtemNerhiiko/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 # 1. Deriving the relationship between the square of the orbital period and the cube of the orbital radius for circular orbits.

 ### Step 1: Centripetal Force and Gravitational Force
-For a body of mass $ m $ orbiting a central mass $ M $, the gravitational force provides the necessary centripetal force:
+For a body of mass $m$ orbiting a central mass $M$, the gravitational force provides the necessary centripetal force:

 $F_g = F_c$